cloudinary/cloudinary-cli/README.md

 ## Features

-This command line interface is fully and (almost: see Caveats) seamlessly integrated with Cloudinary's Upload, Search, and Admin APIs via the pycloudinary SDK.
+This command line interface is fully and seamlessly integrated with Cloudinary's Upload, Search, and Admin APIs via pycloudinary SDK bindings.

 Additional features include: